-In choosing an LMS, the committee prioritized several key pathways of gathering feedback.
+In choosing an LMS to replace Blackboard, the LMS Steering committee prioritized several key pathways for gathering feedback.
 User testing was at the heart of this process, providing students, faculty, and staff multiple opportunities to evaluate the LMS platforms.
-User data-collection took place over two main stages:
+User data collection took place over two main stages:

 - Interviews and Surveys: Determined faculty, staff, and students’ satisfaction with the current LMS and desired features for a future product through in-depth interviews and a widely distributed survey.